 The real estate market continues it’s upward crawl amid new housing developments, a coming election, and a constantly evolving workforce.
 Read on for five consideration that could affect your investments going forward.

-Home Sweet Home – The housing market has seen improvement since 2008, that we cannot argue.
+The housing market has seen improvement since 2008, that we cannot argue.
 But changing demographics and household preferences mean that home ownership is not a feasible plan for many adults.
-Single family homes are still very much the ultimate dream, but apartments, condos, and duplexes remain the most in-demand.
+Single-family homes are still very much the ultimate dream, but apartments, condos, and duplexes remain the most in-demand.

-Parking – Many cities are overhauling mass transit systems and raising awareness for climate change, but cars are still necessary and popular.
-It’s often a deciding factor in changing jobs or apartments, and will make or break a business if its not sufficient.
+Many cities are overhauling mass transit systems and raising awareness for climate change, but cars are still necessary and popular.
+It’s often a deciding factor in changing jobs or apartments and will make or break a business if it’s not sufficient.
 Cars are usually a person’s second largest investment – take car of that and tenants will love you forever.

 What do you think will affect your investments this year?
 Comment with your predictions and see what other are thinking.